Temporomandibular Joint (TMJ)

 About

 Symmetry Physical Therapy is a privately owned one-on-one, patient-centered physical therapy clinic in Downtown Miami/Brickell.
 Every treatment is with the same Doctor of Physical Therapy for the entire hour.
-Symmetry’s specialized, dedicated, and passionate team of professionals is fully committed to each patient’s success.
+Symmetry’s specialized, dedicated, and passionate team of physical therapists is fully committed to each patient’s success.

 Award-Winning Service